ACHIEVEMENT DEPENDS ON PROVEN CONCEPTS & METHODOLOGY

 Utilizing Online Web Mapping Solutions to “Scout/Analyze” surface terrain suitable for possible wild camp locations.

-Having knowledge, skills & abilities in Aerial Interpretation and/or Remote Sensing studies are key for success.
+Having knowledge, skills & abilities in Photo Aerial Interpretation E-Scouting is the key to success.

-Infield Survey exercise that will validate or invalidate your eScouting hypothesis.
+Infield RECON/Survey exercise that will validate or invalidate your E-Scouting hypothesis.

-A Mapping Application with the ability to record tracks & plot waypoints are needed for cell phone field surveys.
+A Mapping Application with the ability to record tracks & waypoints are needed for field recon/surveys (ie. onXmaps, AllTrails, Gaia, Locus Map, CalTOPO to name a few).

-You are a healthy enough individual capable of making rational, safe & common sense decisions/judgments based on your own individual outdoor skills.
-These skills require focus on the facets of outdoor sustainability for prolonged recreation to ensure a satisfying, stress-free & remote adventure.
+Making rational, safe & common sense decisions/judgments based on your own individual mental/physical health & outdoor skills.
+These skills require focus on the facets of outdoor sustainability for prolonged primitive recreation to ensure a satisfying, stress-free & remote adventure.

 You own or can obtain the needed gear to meet the essential 5-Cs of Survivability.